Notalib/flutter_downloader/README.md

   savedDir: 'the path of directory where you want to save downloaded files',
   showNotification: true, // show download progress in status bar (for Android)
-  openFileFromNotification: true, // click on notification to open downloaded file (for Android) );
+  openFileFromNotification: true, // click on notification to open downloaded file (for Android)
+  displayName: 'Readable Book Title', // For now is used for notification title (for Android) );
 ```